To make a contribution to the Reunion Gift, follow the link above.

 Every tour is unique, but all include:

-- A social hour with light snacks and drinks begins at the brand new, state-of-the-art, Joseph and Blanche Coutu Theater.
+- A social hour with light snacks and drinks begins at the brand new, state-of-the-art, Joseph and Blanche Coutu Theater, if it is available on the date you choose.
+Other campus options may be available if not.
 Old friends greet each other, in the Navigant Art Gallery, with warm smiles and hugs and begin their merriment over refreshments.

 - A table dedicated to the memory of those they’ve lost along the way is set up for class members to pay their respects.

-- A full tour of campus facilities follows a greeting from the Principal and the Alumni Coordinator.
+- A full tour of campus facilities follows a greeting from the Principal and the Alumni Director.
 The nostalgia is tangible as the tour winds through their old hallways, visiting classrooms and cafeterias.